A package from the bush

 The Near Threatened Yellow-footed Rock-wallaby has also been spotted on Boolcoomatta in South Australia.

 We look after these wallabies by destocking properties, controlling feral herbivores, and baiting and shooting feral predators like foxes.
-By reintroducing fire regimes more akin to traditional practices, we’re allowing restoring grasslands and providing food for wallabies.
+By reintroducing fire regimes more akin to traditional practices, we’re helping restore grasslands that provide food for wallabies.